icpp-logo

 Public purpose and for-profit entities: The next challenge in regulation

-by K P Krishnan
+by Dr. K P Krishnan

 NSE IPO rekindles debate over exchange ownership, profit motive and Sebi’s deep regulatory control